 In a press release, co-author Dr. David Chang explained, "The situation with breast cancer is one of the best examples of how science done without regard to racial differences can produce guidelines that would be ultimately harmful to minority patients."
 And these findings join a big conversation about why women of color seem to suffer from breast cancer in different, and often more lethal, ways than white women.

 While breast cancer is slightly less likely to occur in Black women than white women, according to data from 2010 to 2014, it's also more likely to be life-threatening if it does.
+Similarly, although breast cancer is less likely to occur in Hispanic women as compared to white women, it can be quite deadly when it does: Among Hispanic women, breast cancer is the leading cancer death (despite lung cancer being the deadliest cancer overall).
 Part of the answer to this mortality gap is that Black women in particular are more likely to get a particularly dangerous set of breast cancers called HER2-positive cancers.
 It's also related to racial inequality: Black and Hispanic women in America are less likely than white women to have health insurance that allows them to have regular mammograms, according to the American Cancer Society.

 But another key to the puzzle is that women of color are often diagnosed with breast cancer comparatively late, and that hurts their treatment chances.
 According to research scientists from Georgia State University in 2018, 47 percent of Black breast cancer patients begin treatment after their cancer has already spread from their breasts to their lymph nodes, which is much harder to cure.
 That's compared to 37 percent of white women.
 You've got to wonder: if those women were screened earlier, would they have received treatment earlier and had a better chance of survival?